door7302/demo-closed-loop/README.md

 ### Using SSL for Grafana and Stackstorm

-By default we use simple HTTP for both Grafana and Stacktorm.
-In case you'd prefer to use HTTPS instead, you should first modify the `/opt/demo/.env` file.
-The default HTTP config is:
+By default, we use HTTP for both Grafana and StackStorm.
+If you prefer to use HTTPS instead, you should first modify the `/opt/demo/.env` file.
+The default HTTP configuration is:

 ```shell
 GRAFANA_PORT=8080